isunitha98selvan/Bloom-Filters/README.md

 ##Python Implementation of Accurate Counting Bloom Filters
 We use ACBF to reduce the false positive probability.We implement ACBFs in MapReduce to improve the reduce-side join performance.
 ACBF is used in the map phase to filter out redundant records shuffled.
 ACBF is constructed in a distributed way by merging local hash tables of all map tasks.

+Work to be done:
+Input a large text file and hash it.
+Check if a word is present Find out how to calculate the false probabilty Application of ACBF